Introducing The New Stanforth Pamira – Custom Extreme Adventure Bike

 Looking for a touring rig?
 Check also

-Got no budget?
+Do you have no budget?

 Disclosure: Some of our articles contain affiliate links.
 This comes at no additional cost for you and helps us keep this website up and running. (as Amazon Associates we earn commission from qualifying purchases)

-The frame is handbuilt in the UK using a combination of heat treated Reynolds 853 and 725 steel in the main triangle, and air hardened 631 in the rear triangle.
-It has bosses for front and rear racks as well as the 3 mount system on the forks for carry-anything cages.
+The frame is handbuilt in the UK using a combination of heat-treated Reynolds 853 and 725 steel in the main triangle, and air-hardened 631 in the rear triangle.
+It has bosses for front and rear racks as well as the 3-mount system on the forks for carry-anything cages.
 It also has bosses for 4 bottle cages and mounts for mudguards.

 The Stanforth Pamira has routing for both Rohloff and derailleur gearing, with dropout inserts easily switchable between the two (two different dropouts, sliding with inserts – which means that the gear system can be switched to Rohloff by just changing the insert).

-The tube diameters are bigger than the Kibo, 34.9mm for the down tube and 32.8mm for the top, for increased stiffness on the rough ground so there is less flex with a load, the walls are thick enough to give the right combination of strength, weight and comfort.
+The tube diameters are bigger than the Kibo, 34.9mm for the down tube and 32.8mm for the top, for increased stiffness on the rough ground so there is less flex with a load, the walls are thick enough to give the right combination of strength, weight, and comfort.

-The Stanforth Pamira has a maximum clearance of 27.5” x 2.4” tyres or 700c x 2.2”, which should be enough to provide comfort and grip on most single tracks, thus making it suitable for off-road bikepacking expeditions.
+The Stanforth Pamira has a maximum clearance of 27.5” x 2.4” tires or 700c x 2.2”, which should be enough to provide comfort and grip on most single tracks, thus making it suitable for off-road bikepacking expeditions.

 Like all Stanforth Bikes, the Pamira frames are made to order, no standard sizes but tailored to the customer.